AdguardTeam/KnowledgeBaseDNS/docs/private-dns/api/reference.md

 ##### Description:

 Removes a DNS server.
 All devices attached to this DNS server will be moved to the default DNS server.
-Deleting of default DNS server is forbidden.
+Deleting a default DNS server is forbidden.

 ##### Parameters